 Use analytics and metrics to track how your marketing chatbots are performing.
 This will give insights you can use to improve your customer service.
 You can also tweak the bot’s decision tree—from triggers to messages it sends your potential clients.
 So, it’s good to keep track of performance to make the changes in a timely manner.

 Learn how to use Tidio chatbot performance analytics to quickly check your bot’s metrics.
+Also, check out the best chatbot ideas to use for your business and personal needs.

 Let’s look at what to avoid, so you don’t fall into any traps with your marketing automation chatbot.